besdar/google-photos-exif/README.md

  - it was useful for me, so maybe it'll be useful for others in the future
  - future me might be thankful if I ever need to do this again

 With that said, please bear in mind that this tool won't be actively maintained and your mileage may vary.
-I'm sure it's far from perfect so if you choose to use it please proceed with caution and be careful to verify the results!
+I'm sure it's far from perfect so if you choose to use it please proceed with caution and be careful to verify the results (with `mockProcess` parameter)!
 I hope it's helpful.